 What are the main benefits of Individual Learning Plans for students?

 A personalised learning strategygement.
-Its effective implementation can lead to several transformative benefits.
+Its effective implementation can lead to several significant benefits.

 • Increased Motivation: ILPs are linked to developing greater interest in learning, resulting in sustained motivation.